 Where Texas History Began

-Our permanent exhibit displays the last 13,000 years of Texas history, from the first inhabitants of the Coastal Bend region through the French, Spanish, and Mexican colonial efforts, up to the range of diverse influence that have created the modern Texan culture.
+Located on the Victoria College Campus, the Museum of the Coastal Bend showcases the region’s rich multicultural heritage.
+The permanent exhibit, Where Texas History Began, displays the last 13,000 years of Texas history, from the first inhabitants of the Coastal Bend region through the French, Spanish, and Mexican colonial efforts, up to the range of diverse influence that have created the modern Texan culture.

 Some of the highlights of the exhibit include:

 When the Egyptian pyramids were being built, people had already been living in the Coastal Bend for more than eight thousand years.
 When people moved to the Coastal Bend, no one on the planet had agriculture.
 Come explore the long and rich history of people in the Coastal Bend, including one of the oldest cemeteries in the United States.
 Learn about sites worked on by the museum’s research team that are continuing to expand our knowledge about human life in the area.

 Fort St. Louis and Rene Robert Cavelier, Sieur de La Salle

 The Museum of the Coastal Bend’s Fort St. Louis exhibition explores several subjects relating to the first French settlement in Victoria County and the first European settlement in Texas.
 From French explorer La Salle’s early expeditions to life at Fort St. Louis and the archaeological research on these subjects, each segment of this amazing story is told through informative scholarly written text panels, photographic images, and original artifacts found at the site.